Greek Yogurt on Keto: Is It Keto-Friendly At All?

 High-quality yogurt can be a source of protein and healthy fats with a relatively low number of carbohydrates.

-What needs to be clear with keto is that only full-fat options, or yogurt made from whole milk, can ever be the first choice.
+What must be clear with keto is that only full-fat options, or yogurt made from whole milk, can be the first choice.

 • Fat: 8.0 grams